How to Start a Succesful Blog and Make Money In 2022

 - Promote your blog!
 Keep your eyes out for great backlink opportunities, and don’t hesitate to reach out to other bloggers.

 Yeahhh!
 You made it until here.
 The most important part of them all: how to make money from your blog.

 Here are the ways you can make money:

 - Your own services (speaking, freelance writing, etc.)

 - Offering a membership

 I personally like affiliate marketing and display advertising the most.
 Once you set up your posts correctly, they don’t require much work anymore.
-That’s right: wonderful PASSIVE income!
+That’s right: incredible PASSIVE income!

-Earning passive income from your blog is great because you invest your time once and it keeps compounding over time.
+Earning passive income from your successful blog is great because you invest your time once and keep compounding over time.

 After all, I want to work less and live more.

 Next to affiliate marketing and display advertising, I love the idea of creating my digital product.
 For example, a course about Pinterest or affiliate marketing: a platform like Teachable is perfect for that.